stan-dev/stanc3/README.markdown

 `
 ./run-stan-examples-good.sh
 `
-This will produce an output `stan-examples-good-out.log` file which will show any errors.
+This will produce an output file `stan-examples-good-out.log` which will show any errors.

 To test the compiler on all bad models in stan/src/test/test-models/bad, run `
 ./run-stan-examples-bad.sh
 `
 This will produce an output file `stan-examples-bad-out.log` which will show any errors.

+To test the pretty printer on all good models in stan/src/test/test-models/good, run `
+./test-pretty-printer.sh
+`
+This will produce an output file `stan-examples-good-pretty-printed.log` with pretty printed versions of all programs.

 To auto-format the OCaml-code (sadly, this does not work for the two ocamllex and menhir files), run `